Writing letter requests is one of the many formalities seafarers will eventually face.

 With this letter, they will have to find a way to send you a reliever.

 Besides, if they dilly-dally, that letter will be your ace if ever authorities come on board.
-Companies know this that’s why they will fulfill their obligation.
-Nowadays, reputation is very important.
+Companies know this that’s why they will fulfill their obligation because nowadays, reputation is very important.

 Here’s an example of a repatriation request.

-Here is a soft copy of the same repatriation letter request in MS Word format.
+Here is a soft copy of that same repatriation letter request in MS Word format.

 Early Vacation Request

-Sometimes, we need to go home for some important reason.
+Sometimes, we need to go home for some important reasons.

 If not done right, you may have to pay for your plane tickets, agency fee, and your reliever’s ticket.
 Worse, you can’t go home at all because your contract is not finished yet.